 But the reality is that note-taking is a skill, and it takes practice to hone it.
-That’s why to help you improve your note-taking game, we’ve shared below some of the best note-taking strategies and some practical tips on how to take notes effectively.
+That’s why to help you to find out how to improve your note-taking skills, we’ve shared below some of the best note-taking strategies and some practical tips on how to take notes effectively.

 Before diving into how to take notes effectively, let’s define what note-taking is.
 Note-taking is the practice of recording key information.
 Notes are essential to the research process because they serve as a study aid when attending lectures or group discussions and material for your project when participating in meetings.

 But taking notes isn’t about scribbling down whatever information comes your way or strikes you as important.
 As mentioned, taking notes is a skill.
+The research conducted at the Dominican University of California stands that writing down new information allows the brain to encode information deeper.
 And to make the most of your notes, you need to use a proven system that will allow you to structure your thinking and tie everything together.

-There’s no right or wrong note-taking method.
+There’s no right or wrong note-taking system.
 After all, the right method is the one that works for you and helps you learn more efficiently and boosts your productivity.

-But to bring the odds in your favor, we’ve rounded up three proven note-taking methods below.
+But to bring the odds in your favor, we’ve rounded up five proven note-taking methods below.

 This method is fantastic for people who thrive on simplicity and need structure.